 Vehicle traffic would need to come to a full stop.
 This would create approximately a 3 to 6 second delay.
 From page 9 of the Complete Streets study, “Based on simulations of the all-way stop condition, the most significant queuing would be expected for the Huntington Rd approach in the AM peak hour at approximately 100’ (95th percentile queue) and for the Bridge St approach in the PM peak hour at approximately 120’ (95th percentile queue).
 A comparison of simulated queues for the alternatives and the no build condition are detailed in the appendices.”
 This is much less than the queues that occur on Bridge St. northbound in the morning and on US2 eastbound in the evening and westbound in the morning and considered in the acceptable range by traffic engineers.

-Alternative 2: Mountable Island Includes crosswalks; curbs; sidewalks with ADA ramps; crossing flashers; streetlights; reduced corner radii; speed tables on Huntington and Cochran Rds; yield sign for left turns from Bridge St onto Cochran Rd; and, a sidewalk on the south side of Huntington Rd from the intersection to the Round Church Corners Complex.
+Alternative 2: Mountable Island Includes crosswalks; curbs; sidewalks with ADA ramps; crossing flashers; streetlights; reduced corner radii; a speed table on Huntington RdRd; a yield sign for left turns from Bridge St onto Cochran Rd; and, a sidewalk on the south side of Huntington Rd from the intersection to the Round Church Corners Complex.

 Figure 2.
 THBC intersection with Mountable Island